Outdoor Learning

 Frequently Asked Questions

 Outdoor education is a philosophy of embracing and experiencing the outdoors.
-Students participate in a variety of outdoor learning experiences while accessing the RPS curriculum.
+The Outdoor Learning program will guide students through the same curriculum as their peers in traditional classrooms while participating in a variety of outdoor, project-based learning opportunities.

 Q: Where will the program be located?

-At Edgerton Trails Elementary School inside the school and at the Outdoor Learning property behind the school.
+The Outdoor Learning program will be located at Edgerton Trails, both inside the school and at the Outdoor Learning property behind the school.

 Q: What is the application and selection process: